menpo/menpo.github.io/GLOSSARY.md

 # Landmark Points
 Landmarks are

+# In-The-Wild
+It means...

 # Deformable Models
 Deformable models are ...

 # Parametric Shape Model
 A shape model is ...

+# Affine Image Alignment
+It is a ...

+# Deformable Image Alignment
+It is a ...

+# Landmark Localization
+It is a ...

 # Active Appearance Model
 A form of deformable model.